2022–23 Serie D

-The 2022–23 Serie D is the seventy-third season of the top-level Italian non-professional football championship.
+The 2022–23 Serie D was the seventy-third season of the top-level Italian non-professional football championship.
 It represents the fourth tier in the Italian football league system.

 Rules

 The season will provide a total of nine promotions to Serie C (those being the winners of all nine groups).
 Teams placed between second and fifth for each group will play a so-called "playoff tournament" starting with two one-legged games played at the best-placed team's home venue: